MathCancer/PhysiCell/protocols/adding new signals or behaviors.md

 ## To add a new signal: (in 'PhysiCell_signal_behavior.cpp')

-Suppose you want to add a new signal "signal name" to the dictionary, and that you can access that the cell's location at `pCell->something`
+Suppose you want to add a new signal "my signal name" to the dictionary, and that you can access that the cell's location at `pCell->something`

 1. Make sure the signal you want to add isn't already there!
 Take a look at the current dictionaries using: